 Here are seven steps to follow for you to create an effective content strategy:

-- Assess the quality and audience-interest of your current content.
+- Assess the quality and audience interest of your current content.

 - Identify what video, podcast, and/or blog options are available to you.

-- Compare good content from bad content.
+- Compare good content with bad content.